jstello/SMS-finance/ai/application-structure.md

 The project follows a standard Android structure with Gradle (Kotlin DSL) for building.
 It adopts a layered architecture (`data`, `domain`, `ui`) within the main package `com.example.finanzaspersonales`.
 Recent additions include:
 *   User registration functionality (email/password sign-up).
-*   The ability to manually add transactions via the new `ui/add_transaction` feature module.
+*   The ability to manually add transactions via the new `ui/add_transaction` feature module (includes Amount, Provider, Date, Type, Category fields).
 *   Functionality to delete incorrectly parsed transactions from the category detail view.
 *   Refactored repositories to break a dependency cycle: removed direct dependency of `CategoryRepositoryImpl` on `TransactionRepository`.
 Methods requiring both repositories (like calculating spending by category) are moved into dedicated Use Cases (e.g., `GetSpendingByCategoryUseCase`).